-In a 4-quart crockpot, place the chicken, onions, garlic, and red bell pepper.
+In a 4-quart slow cooker, place the chicken, onions, garlic, and red bell pepper.

 Pour the Alfredo sauce over.
 Do not stir.

-Cover the crockpot and cook on low for 7 to 8 hours or until the chicken reaches 165 F (make sure to test with a reliable thermometer).
+Cover the slow cooker and cook on low for 7 to 8 hours or until the chicken reaches 165 F (make sure to test with a reliable thermometer).

-Thaw and drain the broccoli and add it to the crockpot along with the fettuccine.
+Thaw and drain the broccoli and add it to the slow cooker along with the fettuccine.